kubernetes-hy/kubernetes-hy.github.io/data/part-3/3-gke-features.md

               memory: "100Mi"
 ```

-Note that finally we have set the resource limits for a Deployment as well.
+Note that finally, we have set the [resource limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for a Deployment as well.
 The suffix of the CPU limit "m" stands for "thousandth of a core".
 Thus `150m` equals 15% of a single CPU core (`150/1000=0,15`).

 The service looks completely familiar by now.